Battle Chopper: Legacy

 Mr. Heli later appeared in the Japan-only Game Boy title Shuyaku Sentai Irem Fighter, along with other characters from the game, as well as characters from three other Irem franchises: R-Type, Ninja Spirit and Hammerin' Harry.
-Mr. Heli was mentioned in one of the billboards seen in the final stage of Irem's Vigilante and also appeared in R-Type Final as a playable ship.
-Battle Chopper is also available on the Evercade retro games console as part of the Irem Arcade collection cartridge.
+The game was mentioned in one of the billboards seen in the final stage of Irem's Vigilante and also appeared in R-Type Final as a playable ship.

-Mr. Heli has also been noted for inspiring Barunba.
+Battle Chopper has also been noted for inspiring Barunba.